natalieagus/50002/docs/ProblemSet/b_digital_abstraction.md

 **(b).** You are designing a new logic family and trying to decide on values of the four parameters: Vol, Vil, Vih, and **Voh** that lead to non-zero noise margins for various possible inverter designs.
 Four proposed inverter designs exhibit the VTC shown in the diagrams below. **For each design, either specify four suitable values** of Vol, Vil, Vih, and **Voh** or **explain why no values can obey the static discipline.**

-*Hint: you may want to start by choosing NM to be 0.5V for ease of computation.*
+*Hint: you may want to start by choosing Noise Immunity to be between 0.2V to 0.5V for ease of computation.*

 <img src="https://dropbox.com/s/j8e2aii7x6cjtv2/Q3.png?raw=1"     class="center_fifty"   >